 Both the Fantasy 5 and Lotto 47 games carry a price of just $1, while the Powerball and Mega Million tickets are $2.
 From the online interface, players can view a variety of statistics pertaining to these games including the next drawing date, past drawings, paytables, and the current estimated jackpot.

 Powerball jackpots in particular can soar sky high, as they are available for purchase in 44 states, Washington D.C., Puerto Rico, and the US Virgin Islands.
 The largest recorded Powerball jackpot was on January 13, 2016, reaching a staggering $1.6 billion.
-Mega Millions is no slouch either, with jackpots climbing as high as $656 million in 2012.
+Mega Millions is no slouch either, with jackpots climbing as high as $1 billion in 2021.

 The Michigan iLotto spreads four Keno games, with minimum purchase amounts ranging from just $0.10 – $0.25.